This policy provides guiding principles for university-related travel.

 This policy applies to employees, students, board/committee members, prospective employees, volunteers, and independent contractors who travel on behalf of the university or on university business.

-For questions about this policy, please contact the office the Vice President for Finance and Administration at 541-346-3003.
+For questions about this policy, please contact the office the Travel/Concur office at firstname.lastname@example.org or (541) 346-3100.

 29 March 2017 - Approved by the university president